Skip to content

 In JavaScript mode, a Page Object / Module is equivalent to a Global Object.
 All the syntax, naming conventions, and documentation information for a global object also apply to a Page Object in JavaScript Mode.

 The distinction between a global object and a Page Object lies in their usage and features.
 Typically, a global object encompasses various functionalities like PDF support, text manipulations, and other utilities.
 It does not involve an object repository or web services.
-On the other hand, a page object can include an object repository and is often specific to an application, representing its unique characteristics and functionality.
+On the other hand, a Page Object can include an object repository and is often specific to an application, representing its unique characteristics and functionality.

 Action Naming and Reporting

-Alternatively, you can name the action simply as Action.
+Alternatively, you can name the action simply Action.
 In this case, the action will not be displayed in the report, although it may have a return value that will not be checked.

 It is common to have actions with names like GetSmth or SetSmth.
 These actions are meant to update or return a value but are not reflected in the report, similar to the behavior of Action.